SAP/luigi/docs/luigi-compound-container-api.md

 ### dirtyStatus

 The dirty status value to be passed to the compound micro frontend.
-Used for unsaved changes when navigating away
+It's used to indicate that there are unsaved changes when navigating away.

 Type: [boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)